-Services for students with physical, sensory, attention, and learning disabilities are provided through the Learning Center and the Coordinator of Disability Resources.
-The assurance of equal access is based in Section 504 of the 1973 Rehabilitation Act and the Americans with Disabilities Act of 1990, as well as in the ethical principles guiding the extraordinary Marymount College experience.
+The assurance of equal access is based in Section 504 of the 1973 Rehabilitation Act and in the Americans with Disabilities Act of 1990, as well as in the ethical principles guiding the transformative Marymount California University experience.

-• Ensure that students with disabilities can actively participate in all areas of college life
+• Ensure that students who have disabilities can be active participants in all aspects of University life

-• Provide and coordinate comprehensive support services and programs that enable students with disabilities to maximize their potential
+• Provide and coordinate comprehensive support services and programs that allow students who have disabilities to maximize their potential

-• Increase awareness among all members of the College community regarding access and disability issues
+• Increase awareness among all members of the University community regarding access and disability issues

-• Strive to ensure that students with disabilities are given the opportunity to perform at a level commensurate with their ability
+• Ensure that students who have disabilities are given the opportunity to perform at a level commensurate with their abilities

 • Promote techniques for teaching and learning that most effectively aid students in achieving their goals